• Skip to main content

 • 1 pound Dried Black Eyed Peas, *see footnote for canned or frozen beans

-• ½ pound Diced Ham, or 1 smoked ham hock
+• ½ pound Diced Ham, or smoked turkey

 • ¼ cup Dried Onion Flakes, or ½ large onion diced